ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/mergetree.md

         <a name="mergetree_setting-merge_with_ttl_timeout"></a>
     -   `merge_with_ttl_timeout` — Minimum delay in seconds before repeating a merge with delete TTL.
 Default value: `4*3600` seconds.
     -   `merge_with_recompression_ttl_timeout` — Minimum delay in seconds before repeating a merge with recompression TTL.
 Default value: `4*3600` seconds.
-    -   `try_fetch_recompressed_part_timeout` — Recompression works slowly in most cases, so ClickHouse doesn't start merge with recompression until this timeout (set in seconds) and tries to fetch recompressed part from replica which assigned this merge with recompression.
+    -   `try_fetch_recompressed_part_timeout` — Timeout (in seconds) before starting merge with recompression.
+During this time ClickHouse tries to fetch recompressed part from replica which assigned this merge with recompression.
+This setting is useful because recompression works slowly in most cases.
 Default value: `7200` seconds.
     -   `write_final_mark` — Enables or disables writing the final index mark at the end of data part (after the last byte).
 Default value: 1.
 Don’t turn it off.
     -   `merge_max_block_size` — Maximum number of rows in block for merge operations.
 Default value: 8192.
     -   `storage_policy` — Storage policy.
 See [Using Multiple Block Devices for Data Storage](#table_engine-mergetree-multiple-volumes).